replicatedhq/replicated-field-labs/labs/lab09-licenses/README.md

 Lab 1.9: Licenses
 =========================================

-In this lab, you will .
+In this lab, you will learn how to use licenses and add custom entitlements to customer licenses.

 * **What you will do**:
     * Learn about Licenses